 - Dynamic supply chain intelligence

 - Flexible release management tools

-All of this functionality is delivered through, and the entire design process performed within, a single Unified Design Environment – the only one of its kind, and engineered to deliver optimal productivity.
+All of this functionality is delivered through, and the entire design process is performed within, a single Unified Design Environment – the only one of its kind, and it is engineered to deliver optimal productivity.

-The unified nature of Altium Designer allows for seamless movement of design data from one design realm to the next, but to begin with, the perceived steep learning curve can appear a formidable blockade to this productivity-enhancing landscape, and the wealth of features it contains.
+The unified nature of Altium Designer allows for seamless movement of design data from one design realm to the next.
+At the start, the perceived steep learning curve can appear to be a formidable blockade to this productivity-enhancing landscape, and the wealth of features it contains.
 This, the core space for documentation specific to Altium Designer, provides all the information needed to quickly get you up and running with the software.
-From high-level overviews and stepped walk-throughs, to full coverage of all the nuts-and-bolts resources delivered through the software's intuitive interface, the Altium Designer documentation literally provides a 'tree of knowledge' at your fingertips.
+From high-level overviews and stepped walk-throughs, to full coverage of all the nuts and bolts resources delivered through the software's intuitive interface, the Altium Designer documentation provides a tree of knowledge at your fingertips.

 New to board design and/or Altium Designer, and wondering where to begin?
-This tutorial will take you from a blank schematic sheet all the way through to generating the files needed to fabricate the bare board for a simple 9-component circuit.
+This tutorial will take you from a blank schematic sheet all the way to generating the files needed to fabricate the bare board for a simple nine-component circuit.

-The tutorial touches on many of the areas of the software that you will need to become conversant with, in your day-to-day design work - what better way to familiarize yourself with, and get to know, your powerful design 'partner'.
+The tutorial touches on many of the areas of the software that you will need to become familiar with in your day-to-day design work.
+What better way to familiarize yourself with and get to know your powerful design 'partner'?

 Some of the key benefits that Altium 365 brings to the design table: